devanshidesai21/backtesting_trading_Strategies/README.md

 # backtesting_trading_Strategies

-#  Backtesting is a technique used in finance and investment to evaluate the performance of a trading strategy or investment portfolio using historical data, it
+#  Backtesting is a technique used in finance and investment to evaluate the performance of a trading strategy or investment portfolio using historical data.
-   involves applying your trading rules to historical data to simulate how your strategy would have performed in the past.

 #  Steps of backtesting: